calderete/the-cult-of-life/pages/text/index.md

 **Gul Suma:** Other names for Gul Suma: _The Knowing_, _Knowing_, _The All Knowing_,....and many variations which are further listed in the _Store Accadatuas+_ data vaults.
 Many names are translated names of mythological gods.

-**Store Accadatuas:** The _Cult of Knowledge_ maintains the massive data library known as the _Store Accadatuas_ which is charged with persisting all possible knowledge gathered by the ascendant cults.
+**Stor Accadatuas:** The _Cult of Knowledge_ maintains the massive data library known as the _Store Accadatuas_ which is charged with persisting all possible knowledge gathered by the ascendant cults.
 The _Store Accadatuas+_ is often referenced in citations, such as: "CA-C: Nokchta-Roko, 5-17-54-1009"

 **Advhat:** The Honored Ultra Savant Serjonus Hautus Advhat Soktum (name shortened) codified into the cult of the life, the long held belief that achieving true translation, and thus access to understanding of the minds of other living things is essential to _Ascension_.